 Klinefelter syndrome is a genetic condition that results when a boy is born with an extra copy of the X chromosome.
-Klinefelter syndrome is one of the most common genetic conditions affecting males.
+Klinefelter syndrome is a common genetic condition affecting males.

 Klinefelter syndrome often isn't diagnosed until adulthood.
 Most men with Klinefelter syndrome produce little or no sperm.
 But assisted reproductive procedures may make it possible for some men with Klinefelter syndrome to father children.

-Many babies and boys with Klinefelter syndrome have few noticeable symptoms, and the condition may go undiagnosed until adulthood.
+Many boys with Klinefelter syndrome have few noticeable symptoms, and the condition may go undiagnosed until adulthood.
 For others, the condition has a noticeable effect on growth or appearance.
-Klinefelter syndrome may cause speech and learning problems in some boys.
+Klinefelter syndrome may also cause speech and learning problems in some boys.

-Signs and symptoms of Klinefelter syndrome vary by age:
+Signs and symptoms of Klinefelter syndrome vary by age and may include:

 Boys and teenagers